IIIF/registry/README.md

 Where:
  * `id` is a URI for your institution.
 This could be an institution website, Wikidata URI or other resolvable link.
- * `institution` the name of the institution that could be shown to a user
+ * `institution` the name of the institution that could be shown to a user.
+This is an optional field but encouraged.
  * `streams` list of activity streams for this institution
     * `id` Activity Stream URL.
 Must be resolvable
     * `label` a description that can be shown to the user so they can tell which stream to monitor for updates.